 Q4: Do our applicant families have to pay the $43 (USD) fee upfront and then be reimbursed?

 A4: No. On the FAST system, your school’s designated FAST administrator can create vouchers.
 These voucher numbers can be given to applicant families and then they enter this number when it requests a credit card number.
-The school will eventually be billed for these vouchers, and we will reimburse the school for those expenses.
-Explanations of this nature will be provided by the FAST employees who will help you set up your school’s individualized application.
+The school will eventually be billed for these vouchers.

-A6: While the applications will be made available in March, the deadline for submissions occurs in May.
+A5: While the applications will be made available in March, the deadline for submissions occurs in June.
 FAST has help available 24 hours a day.
-Hopefully most schools can get things in place in time for the deadline.
+Hopefully, most schools can get things in place in time for the deadline.
 If not, this is going to be an ongoing program, and as such will still be available for your school in the years ahead.
 Additionally, there will still be funds available through the Foundation under other programs (eg support for professional development, support for some special needs situations, some Recruitment Bursary monies etc.).

-A7: Contact Clint Losch ([email protected]) at FAST.
+A6: Contact Clint Losch ([email protected]) at FAST.
 Clint and his team are aware of this initiative and will guide your school in designing your application which will be tailored to your school’s unique situation.
-Your applications will take into account local housing prices, car insurance rates, your school’s tuition rates etc. This way you needn’t fear that your families are expected to have very low income levels even though they live in a very expensive part of the province.
-It is your school’s situation and your local economy’s situation that is being measured.
-You can get this set-up ahead of time, prior to having to complete our Partnership Bursary application.
+Your applications will take into account local housing prices, car insurance rates, your school’s tuition rates etc. This way you needn’t fear that your families are expected to have very low income levels, even though they live in a very expensive part of the province.

-Q10: What if FAST does not recommend tuition assistance support for this family?
-Will we be reimbursed for the $43 (USD) application fee?
+Q9: What if FAST does not recommend tuition assistance support for this family?

-A10: If you believe there is a good explanation, you can include that with the application.
+A9: If you believe there is a good explanation, you can include that with the application.
 Otherwise, we would recommend you present a different family for consideration.
-We will only be reimbursing application fees for successful Partnership Bursary applications..

 One group to be blessed through the expanded Partnership Bursary program is those families that are hard-pressed to choose a Christian high school in addition to a Christian grade school.
 How can we best serve these families?
 If you are applying for a “Double-Tuition” family, please use this approach.